RH3D/E3NG_docs/index.md

 ---
-title: Ender 3 NG
+title: E3NG
 layout: home
 nav_order: 2
 ---
 ![](./assets/images/gallery.png)

-# ENDER 3 NG
+# E3NG / ENDER 3 NG
 {: .text-center }

 This project is a DIY conversion originaly based on Creality Ender 3 Pro.
 The original Ender 3 was one of the most sold printers but due to its lack of modern features, it is rather a starting point for people who either can't afford to buy a more expensive machine or don't want to spend money on something they just want to try.